-Save gas by using DryGair units
+Save energy in greenhouses by using DryGair dehumidifiers

-Product Specialist DryGair | 24 June 2022 | 4 min. reading time
+Product Specialist DryGair | August 28, 2024| 3 min. reading time

-The consequences of high gas prices
+The consequences of high energy prices

-Controlling the greenhouse climate by use of DryGair units
+Greenhouse climate control by using DryGair units

-Growers can save up to 50% with DryGair
+Reduce energy consumption up to 50% with DryGair

-Growers that already make use of the DryGair unit, indicate that major savings can be made, sometimes up to 50%.
-Meanwhile, Gerbera nursery Jac Oudijk uses 19 DryGair units on 7 hectares.
+Growers that already make use of the DryGair unit indicate that major savings can be made, sometimes up to 50%.
+Meanwhile, gerbera nursery Jac Oudijk uses 19 DryGair units on 7 hectares.
 Read their story here.

-''The improvement of the greenhouse climate is major'' (according to Wilco Westerman of gerbera nursery Jac.
+''The improvement of the greenhouse climate is major' (according to Wilco Westerman of gerbera nursery Jac.
 Oudijk)

 A stable greenhouse climate for a healthy crop

-Using DryGair you get maximum energy efficiency, due to low energy consumption.
+Using DryGair you get maximum energy efficiency, due to the unit’s low energy consumption.
 With this system you no longer need outdoor air; only the greenhouse air present is being treated.
-Thanks to the DrygGair unit the greenhouse has a uniform climate.
+Thanks to the DryGair unit the greenhouse has a uniform climate.
 The greenhouse temperature and RV remain even.
 Due to the combination of reducing the relative humidity and the air circulation through the Drygair unit, the minimum pipe temperature becomes redundant in many cases.

 A different DryGair unit for every kind of greenhouse